 On the Wikipedia, the problem of measuring author contributions has so far been considered mainly in the context of gaining a better understanding of the dynamics of how authors contribute to the Wikipedia.
-In particular, measures of author contribution have been used to discuss the issue of whether it is a large group of novice users, or a small group of experienced editors, who contributes most of the content of the Wikipedia [21, 18, 8].
-In these discussions, author contribution was measured via the number of edits performed by authors (edit count) [21, 22, 8, 17, 11, 16], or by the total amount of text the authors introduced (text count) [18].
+In particular, measures of author contribution have been used to discuss the issue of whether it is a large group of novice users, or a small group of experienced editors, who contributes most of the content of the Wikipedia [23, 19, 8].
+In these discussions, author contribution was measured via the number of edits performed by authors (edit count) [23, 24, 8, 18, 12, 17], or by the total amount of text the authors introduced (text count) [19].
 We argue that neither of these two measures is robust, or fully informative.
-Both edit count, an author can increase her edit count simply by doing a small modification, then undoing it (perhaps with an accompanying message of apology).
+Both edit count and text count can easily be gamed.
+In the case of edit count, an author can increase her edit count simply by doing a small modification, then undoing it (perhaps with an accompanying message of apology).
 These small changes can be spread across the millions of pages of the English Wikipedia, to make detection harder.
 Fighting this kind of abuse requires time-consuming human intervention, as it requires the examination of the edit log performed by individual users.
 In addition, adopting edit count as a measure of contribution, and basing important decisions on such a measure, would create a strong incentive towards this kind of tampering, with negative consequences for the stability and quality of Wikipedia content.
 Text count can be gamed in a similar, if not easier, fashion, as it is possible to introduce in a single edit a very large amount of text, which is then promptly removed in a subsequent edit.
-These measures also under-estimate the contributions that particular groups of authors give to the Wikipedia.
-Edit count fails to recognize adequately, authors who sporadically provide large amounts of bulk text, thus contributing to the basic information build-up.
-Text count fails to properly recognize the contributions of those users who mostly re-arrange existing content, remove vandalism, and perform other fundamental maintenance duties that involve little new text creation.
+These measures